rl-institut/multi-vector-simulator/docs/model/eland_requirements.rst

 :Progress message:

-To address the sizing constraint, the attribute `maximumCap` was introduced.
+To address the sizing constraint, the attribute :code:`maximumCap` was introduced.
 This will limit the optimized capacity, even if this results in higher energy supply costs.

 A cost constraint is for now disregarded, as always the cheapest supply solution is identified.
 Limiting the overall NPC would result in infeasible solutions and a termination of the MVS.
-Cost constraints considering specific technologies can be covered by adapting the `maximumCap`.
+Cost constraints considering specific technologies can be covered by adapting the :code:`maximumCap`.

 :ToDo: